Kwazi Mshengu

-Kwazikwenkosi Innocent Mshengu (born 10 November 1984) is a South African lawyer and African National Congress politician who served as the Member of the Executive Council (MEC) for Education in KwaZulu-Natal until 11 August 2022 when he was replaced with Mbali Frazer by the new KwaZulu-Natal Premier Nomusa Dube-Ncube, and has also been a member of the KwaZulu-Natal Legislature since May 2019.
+Kwazikwenkosi Innocent Mshengu (born 10 November 1984) is a South African lawyer and African National Congress politician who served as the Member of the Executive Council (MEC) for Education in KwaZulu-Natal until 11 August 2022 when he was replaced with Mbali Frazer by the new KwaZulu-Natal Premier Nomusa Dube-Ncube.
+He served as a member of the KwaZulu-Natal Legislature from May 2019 until February 2023.
 Mshengu is the provincial chairperson of the African National Congress Youth League.

 Early life and education

 Mshengu was born on 10 November 1984 in Mooi River in the former Natal Province.
 He attended farm schools in the area for his primary education.
 In 2001, he matriculated at Dabulamanzi Combined School.
 In 2002, Mshengu started university at the University of KwaZulu-Natal and graduated with a bachelor of laws (LLB) degree.
 He also obtained an honours degree in policy and development studies at the university.
 In 2017, Mshengu received a master of laws (LLM) degree, also from the university.